-OSS Vice-Chairman Richard Davison has welcomed the Scottish Parliament’s report on ‘Social Prescribing’ and urged the government to act on its recommendations to invest five percent of the new Integrated Authority budget in physical activity and sport.
+THE OSS has welcomed the Scottish Parliament’s report on ‘Social Prescribing’ and urged the government to act on its recommendations to invest five percent of the new Integrated Authority budget in physical activity and sport.

-Davison, a former Scottish cycling champion and Professor of Exercise Physiology at University of West of Scotland, is also a member of the Observatory’s Europe-wide Research Advisory Group, contributed to the report produced by the Scottish Parliament’s Health and Sport Committee, and was pleased with its outcome.
+Davison is similarly enthusiastic about the potential for social prescribing to make a significant difference to the physical and mental health and wellbeing of the Scottish population, particularly people in deprived areas.
+The former Scottish cycling champion and Professor of Exercise Physiology at University of West of Scotland, Davison is also a member of the Observatory’s Europe-wide Research Advisory Group.
+He contributed to the report produced by the Scottish Parliament’s Health and Sport Committee, and took part in the parliamentary round-table as an expert witness.

 He stated: “It is very welcome that the report concluded that allocating some Integrated Authority (IA) budget (5%) towards supporting ‘Social Prescribing’ of sport and physical activity would represent a valuable investment in preventive medicine.